-A member may not weigh more than 40 pounds, nor exceed overall dimensions of 5' 6" x 7.5" x 7.5" (that is, it must fit inside a cylinder with a diameter of 7.5").
+A member may not weigh more than 40 pounds, nor exceed overall dimensions of 5'6" x 7.5" x 7.5" (that is, it must fit inside a cylinder with a diameter of 7.5").
 A member may consist of parts connected together before timed construction begins, but it must be rigid (that is, hinged, articulated or telescoping members are not permitted).

-A cable together with its fittings may weigh no more than 40 pounds.
+A cable with fittings may not weigh more than 40 pounds and must be capable of being coiled to a diameter not exceeding two feet.
 Fittings are clamps, clevises, turnbuckles and similar parts used for connecting cables, and not exceeding 7.5" in any dimension.
-Fittings may be attached to the cable before the timed construction.
+A cable with fittings may consist of parts connected together before timed construction begins; there is no limit on the number of ends.

-An assembly is no more than 3 members and/or cables that are connected together in the staging yards during timed construction.
+, An assembly is no more than 3 members and/or cables that are connected together in the staging yards during timed construction.

-Fasteners are bolts and nuts, pins, shims and similar parts used for connecting members, cables and assemblies, and not exceeding 7.5" in any dimension.
+Fasteners are bolts and nuts, pins, shims and similar parts used for connection members, cables and assemblies, and not exceeding 7.5" in any dimension.